Data Curation from Privacy-Aware Agents: The Competitive Protocol

 \subsection{Uniqueness}

-A main characteristic of our desired protocol is equilibrium uniqueness.
-We aim to show that if truthfulness is an equilibrium in the competitive protocol, then it is the only equilibrium in the protocol.
-As we will show, the claim is true under an intuitive assumption about the center.
+We now turn to show that truthfulness is the unique equilibrium of the competitive protocol.
 Our proof will make use of the following definition of protocol improvement and its property in the Lemma following it, building on the technical comparison Theorem presented in the previous section.